minh-science/HW6-HMM/README.md

 In this assignment, you'll implement the Forward and Viterbi Algorithms (dynamic programming).

 # DESCRIPTION OF METHODS
 The Forward and Viterbi algorithms are implementations of dynamic programming that return the most probable states given a series of observations described by a Hidden Markov Model.
+Markov models assume that the events occuring at a state only depend on the outcome of the prior state.
+- The forward algorithm computes joint probability of outcomes in a hidden Markov model
+- The Viterbi algorithm uses observations to calculate the most likely sequence of states that returns the original observations.

 # Assignment